castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `type` (String) Defines apply theshold strategy type.
 	- PERCENTAGE - recommendation will be applied when diff of current requests and new recommendation is greater than set value
     - DEFAULT_ADAPTIVE - will pick larger threshold percentage for small workloads and smaller percentage for large workloads.
-    - CUSTOM_ADAPTIVE - works in same way as DEFAULT_ADAPTIVE, but it allows to tweak parameters of adaptive threshold formula: percentage = numerator/(currentRequest + denominator)^exponent
+    - CUSTOM_ADAPTIVE - works in same way as DEFAULT_ADAPTIVE, but it allows to tweak parameters of adaptive threshold formula: percentage = numerator/(currentRequest + denominator)^exponent.
+This strategy is for advance use cases, we recommend to use DEFAULT_ADAPTIVE strategy.

 Optional: